What is Amazon Cognito?

 Are You a First-Time Amazon Cognito User?

-If you are a first-time user of Amazon Cognito, we recommend that you begin by reading the following sections:
+If you are a first-time user of Amazon Cognito, we recommend that you begin by reading the Getting Started guide.

 You can also find information and links to videos, articles, documentation, and sample apps on our Developer Resources Page.

 For information on Amazon Cognito pricing, see the Amazon Cognito Pricing Page.